Python Lecture Part 1 - Python's Philosophy and Design Principles

 emails = re.findall(r'\b[\w.]+@[\w.]+\b', text)

-Python provides both the flexibility of dynamic typing and the stability of static typing:
+Python gives you both the flexibility of dynamic typing and the safety of static typing.

 # Dynamic typing: rapid prototyping